 How to Check Your Vehicle’s Oil Level

 You should check your car’s oil at least once a month to make sure that there’s enough oil and that it isn’t contaminated.
 Oil reduces the friction in your engine and keeps it running smoothly.
 When you check your oil, if it is dirty or smells of gasoline, it should be changed.
+You should also check the levels using the oil dipstick – if you’re oil is clean but only reaches the “Add” part of the dipstick, you’ll need to add more oil.

+The process for how to check your oil is simple and involves using the dip stick to see levels and test quality.
 To find out whether your vehicle needs oil, follow these steps:

 Pull out the dip stick and wipe it off on a clean, lint-free rag.